clach04/watchface_JupiterMass/README.md

   * Includes battery status
   * Supports Aplite (original Pebble), Basalt (Pebble Time), and Chalk (Pebble Round)
   * Displays when Bluetooth connection is lost and optionally vibrates
-  * Configurable color for time and date - Basalt (Pebble Time) ONLY
+  * Configurable color for time and date - Color devices ONLY

 Acknowledgements